 Rectal washouts are performed to decompress the lower intestine and deflate the abdomen by removing gas and stool using small amounts of Sodium Chloride 0.9% (normal saline).

-a.
-Performed in babies and children to relieve low intestinal obstruction, e.g. suspected Hirschsprung disease (HD), meconium plug disease, meconium ileus or intestinal dysmotility.
+- Performed in babies and children to relieve low bowel obstruction, e.g. suspected Hirschsprung disease (HD), meconium plug disease, meconium ileus or intestinal dysmotility.

-b.
-Used as a mode of temporary management in proven cases of Hirschsprungs Disease until definitive surgery is performed (for 4-12 weeks depending on each case).
+- Used as a mode of temporary management in proven cases of Hirschsprung disease until definitive surgery is performed.

-c.
-Used in the management of patients admitted with enterocolitis.
+- Used in the management of patients admitted with Hirschsprung Associated Enterocolitis (HAEC).

-e.
-May be used in the management of constipation in children
+- May be used in the management of constipation in children.

 This guideline is to assist clinicians performing rectal washouts for patients of all ages at the RCH.